 Examples of Revolving Credit

 Perhaps the most common type of revolving credit is a credit card.
-You have a balance limit and can’t charge anymore once you hit that number.
-Credit card companies required a minimum payment each month, but you can set your own schedule for repaying the bulk of the balance.
+You have a credit limit, which is the maximum amount of credit you’re allowed to use each month.
+You can’t charge anymore once you hit that number.
+Credit card companies require a minimum payment each month, but you can set your own schedule for repaying the bulk of the balance.

-Just as with any type of financing, you’ll pay interest on your outstanding balance.
-The average APR for a credit card is around 16% but it can also go much higher depending on your credit score and payment history on the card.
+Just as with any type of financing, you’ll pay interest on your outstanding credit card balance.
+The average APR for a credit card is around 16%, but it can also go much higher depending on your credit score and payment history on the credit card.

 Home Equity Lines of Credit

-If the project is spread out over time, you can save yourself money on accruing that interest.
+If the project is spread out over a period of time, you can save yourself money on accruing that interest.
 Plus, HELOC rates are typically much lower than those associated with credit cards and even personal loans.